-Every summer, since 1946, audiences flock to the Austrian state of Vorarlberg to see the amazing floating stage of Bregenz Festival.
-In the 2015/2016 season, the festival celebrated 70 years of existence with Giacomo Puccini’s Turandot, where people don’t just sing, they also jump into the water.
+Every summer since 1946, audiences flock to the Austrian state of Vorarlberg to see the fantastic floating stage of the Bregenz Festival.
+In the 2015/2016 season, the festival celebrated 70 years of existence with Giacomo Puccini’s Turandot, where people don’t just sing.
+They also jump into the water.

-The most famous part of Bregenz Festival is the floating stage or Seebühne like it’s called in german.
-It has space for 7.000 seated people in an open air amphitheater by the Lake Constance.
-The sight is amazing, even on a cloudy day like the one we spent in Bregenz.
+The most famous part of the Bregenz Festival is the floating stage or Seebühne, as it’s called in German.
+It has space for 7.000 seated people in an open-air amphitheater by Lake Constance.
+The sight is impressive, even on a cloudy day like the one we spent in Bregenz.

-At Bregenz Festival, you can also find Festspielhaus where rare opera and concerts are performed.
+You can also find Festspielhaus at the Bregenz Festival, where rare operas and concerts are performed.
 Werkstattbühne is where performances of contemporary theater and opera happen.
-There is the Theater am Kornmarkt with its drama performances and operetas and, to finish this, there is also the Theater Kosmos where you can see cross-culture and drama performances.
+There is the Theater am Kornmarkt with its drama performances and operettas, and, to finish this, there is also the Theater Kosmos, where you can see cross-culture and drama performances.

 Turandot has one of the most famous arias from Giacomo Puccini.
 Called Nessun Dorma – no one may sleep – it’s a call from a Chinese princess that no one is to sleep for the night because she has to find out the name of a mysterious prince or else, return his love.
 This is the main theme from the opera that played at the floating stage of Bregenz Festival in the 2015/2016 season.

-In 2017, it will be Georges Bizet’s Carmen from July 19 to August 20 at Bregenz Festival.
-If you’re looking for tickets, you have to visit their official website to see how much it is and when can you see it.
+2017, it will be Georges Bizet’s Carmen from July 19 to August 20 at the Bregenz Festival.
+If you’re looking for tickets, you must visit their official website to see how much they cost and when you can see them.

 In 2001, La Bohème from Giacomo Puccini came to Bregenz Festival with an updated look that included Ricard pastis in the Latin Quarter of Paris.
 We loved the way that there are huge chairs going into the water and a huge ashtray as a performance piece.